HE-Wenjian/SGXlinger/README.md

     $ sudo dpkg -i linux-*.deb
     $ sudo reboot
     ```

+    If your machine uses GRUB bootloader, you can hold the `SHIFT` key or the `ESC` key during booting to access the bootloader menu.
+Some users will have to configure grub through the `/etc/default/grub` file.
+    The SGXlinger kernel name is `Ubuntu, with Linux 4.8.0-52-generic` in the GRUB menu.

 1. After rebooting, you can use command `$ uname -a` to check if you have booted to the correct kernel.
 If you use the patch in this repository, the command should display: